South Korea at the AFC Asian Cup: 2011 (Qatar)

 After beating Iran in extra time of the quarter-final match, South Korea once again played extra time in the semi-finals against Japan.
 In this extra time, Hajime Hosogai who moved into the penalty area before Keisuke Honda kicked a penalty scored a controversial goal from the rebound.
 South Korea scored the equaliser after the misfortune, but lost on penalties.

 2015 (Australia)

 Under the leadership of manager Uli Stielike, the South Korean players underperformed in the first two matches against Oman and Kuwait.
 They won both matches, but expressed dissatisfaction with Stielike, who then handed over command to assistant manager Shin Tae-yong for the rest of the tournament.
 Goalkeeper Kim Jin-hyeon then kept a clean sheet in every match until the final, as the team eliminated Uzbekistan and Iraq in the quarter-finals and semi-finals, respectively.
 Their opponent in the final was Australia, which they had already beaten 1–0 in the group stage.
 However, South Korea lost the final 2–1 after extra time, evoking the 1980 final between them and Kuwait.

 2019 (United Arab Emirates)

+2023 (Qatar)

+Under manager Jürgen Klinsmann, South Korea were considered among the pre-tournament favourites.
+After winning their opening match against Bahrain, the team failed to win their remaining two group stage matches after drawing with Jordan and Malaysia, respectively, finishing second in their group and conceding goals in all matches.
+South Korea narrowly advanced to the semi-finals after knocking out Saudi Arabia on penalties and Australia in extra time, but Klinsmann was heavily criticised for his lack of tactical ability.
+Korean FA president Chung Mong-gyu, who directly appointed Klinsmann as national team manager without a general process, was called to be held responsible for his decision after South Korea's semi-final loss to Jordan without a shot on target.